EraldyHq/kubee/charts/traefik-crds/README.md

 > Traefik does publish now a CRDS Chart.
 > This chart has become obsolete.

-This [Crds Chart](../../docs/site/crds-chart.md) chart installs the Traefik CRDs.
+This [Crds Chart](../../docs/site/crds-chart.md) installs the Traefik CRDs.

 ## Dev